gtheilman/PharmacyFeud/README.md

 Whoever rings in first locks out the other player.
 So, it's not necessary to guess who clicked first.

+The question at the top of the screen doesn't appear until AFTER I read it out loud and someone rings-in.

 From there, I control the board using a small wireless keyboard I can carry around the auditorium.
 I just pick somewhere random and have students sitting in their seats make guesses.